metelkin/NumDisplay.jl/docs/src/direct.md

 # Direct approach

 This method does not require any chip.
-Each segment in sector is managed by its own GPIO pin.
+Each segment in digit is managed by its own GPIO pin.
 It can serve the common-anode and common-cathod display.

-The method requires 7 pins to display decimal and additionally one pin per sector.
+The method requires 7 pins to display decimal and additionally one pin per digit.
-For example 4-sector-display requires 7 + 4 = 11 GPIO pins.
+For example 4-digit-display requires 7 + 4 = 11 GPIO pins.
-8-sector-display requires 7 + 8 = 15 GPIO pins.
+8-digit-display requires 7 + 8 = 15 GPIO pins.

 If you use dot on display you need the additional pin.
-For example 4-sector-display requires 7 + 1 + 4 = 12 GPIO pins.
+For example 4-digit-display requires 7 + 1 + 4 = 12 GPIO pins.

 ## Usage